SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 The B&eacute;ziers Cathedral was built upon the ruins of a previous Cathar structure.

 The best religion heals and cares for _everyone_, not just those who agree with us.
-The anti-vaxxers, the Albigensian crusaders, and the disciples of Hu&imacr;tzil&omacr;p&omacr;chtli are not practicing the best religion.
+The anti-vaxxers, the Albigensian crusaders, and the disciples of Huitzilopochtli are not practicing the best religion.

 When the authoritarians get organized and use religion as a tool, they're dangerous.